Today I’d like to discuss a crucial aspect of fishing – how much line to put on your fishing reel?

 If you spool without enough pressure on the feeder spool, firstly, you will underfill your spool, and secondly, and most critically, you can cause significant line damage.

-A spool filled with appropriate or tighter than average tension delivers an even and solid line lay between line layers.
+A spool filled with appropriate or tighter-than-average tension delivers an even and solid line lay between line layers.

 With inadequate and inconsistent pressure spooling pressure, each layer grips the last with variable tension.

-The result is that when you cast, then retrieve under load, the line layers sitting loosely underneath, will press down, often cutting into the line causing damage, and/or squeezing and distorting the loose layers.
+The result is that when you cast, and then retrieve under load, the line layers sitting loosely underneath, will press down, often cutting into the line causing damage, and/or squeezing and distorting the loose layers.

 Underfilling the Spool